Thomisus spectabilis

 Thomisus spectabilis, also known as the white crab spider or Australian crab spider, is a small spider found in Australia and far east Asia.

 The body length of the female is up to 10 mm, the male 6.2 mm.
 Including legs, the spider is around 3 cm across.
 This spider is usually white, though sometimes may appear yellow.
 The legs and head appear almost translucent.
 Thomisus spectabilis is an ambush predator, often seen resting in flowers of its same color.
 Its egg sacs are laid in a folded leaf, and the cream colored eggs, typically 1 mm in diameter, range between 200 and 370 in number.

 These spiders primarily eat insects and their preference for symmetry helps them in capturing pollinating insects such as butterflies and bees.
 The spider also takes advantage of its color scheme's reflectance of UV light to create a color contrast in the visual field of the bees that attracts the bees.

 The Australian crab spider is mostly a suburban or urban animal found in Eastern Australia, and their habitat is among white and yellow daisies.

 Thomisus spectabilis are a venomous species.
-They tend to be more aggressive than most spider species with higher bite rates.
-Their bites are not lethal, but might lead to mild symptoms like localized pain.
-These spiders do not weave webs, but rather chase and ambush their preys.
+Their venom is not known to be medically significant.
+These spiders do not weave webs, but rather chase and ambush their prey.

 Description

-T. spectabilis undergoes a unique color transformation from yellow to white.
+T. spectabilis undergo a unique color transformation from yellow to white.
 The color change helps them not only hide from predators, but stalk prey in similarly colored daisies as well.
 This transformation allows them to switch between appearing conspicuous and cryptic to their prey.
 The colorful bodies allow spiders to reflect UV-light in a manner that attracts bees to their flower.
 When the spider changes to a specific color, the color is displayed uniformly across its head, legs, and abdomen.
 The legs of this spider span up to 30 mm.
-They have small black eyes that are organized into a white band across its head resembling a mask.
+They have small black eyes that are organized into a white band across the head resembling a mask.
 The abdomen of the spider has a pentagon shape and two small bumps across it.
 They have stout legs arranged similarly to a crab.
-The spider has pinching fangs, but no claw tufts, so it's not able to climb across smooth surfaces.
+The spider has pinching fangs, but no claw tufts, so it is not able to climb across smooth surfaces.